chrisnoonan98675/site/xl-release/how-to/api-and-scripting-overview.markdown

 With the API, you can start releases, complete tasks, add comments to tasks and much more.

+To get started, take a look on how to [create a new release using the REST API](create-a-new-release-via-rest-api-using-curl.html).

-Take a look at the [XL Release REST API documentation](/xl-release/4.5.x/rest-api/) to see what functionality can be used.
+Browse the [XL Release REST API documentation](/xl-release/4.5.x/rest-api/) to see what functionality can be used.

 ## Automation within XL Release